cleiton01/home-credit-default-risk/README.md

 # Environment

-To manke more easy to reproduce the result presente here, all python libraries used will be available at __"4-config/config_linux_env.yml"__ and could be used to create a new conda env.
+To make more easy to reproduce the result presente here, all python libraries used will be available at __"4-config/config_linux_env.yml"__ and could be used to create a new conda env.

 - Linux environment
 ```
     conda env create -f config_linux_env.yml
     conda source activate hcdr-project
 ```

-        This folder contain the data file used on analysis, all files was downloaded from